A stochastic volatility model for the valuation of temperature derivatives: Temperature models

 \begin{itemize} \item First, the function $s$ represents the trend and seasonality of the average temperature $(T_t)_{t \geq 0}$.
-This function is deterministic, bounded and continuously differentiable. \item Second, the detrended and deseasonalised temperature process $(\tilde{T}_t)_{t \geq 0}$ follows a mean-reverting process which enables to include memory effects into the model.
-The parameter $\kappa$ tunes the mean-reversion speed. \item Third, the volatility of the $(\tilde{T}_t)_{t \geq 0}$ process noted $(\zeta_t)_{t \geq 0}$ follows a time-dependent Cox-Ingersoll-Ross (CIR) process~\cite{cox1985intertemporal}.
-The process $(\zeta_t)_{t \geq 0}$ includes a seasonal deterministic component $\sigma^2$ which is supposed deterministic, bounded, continuously differentiable and nonnegative, so that the process $\zeta$ remains nonnegative.
-The parameter $K$ tunes the mean-reversion of the volatility process and $\eta$ corresponds to the volatility of the volatility.
+This function is deterministic, bounded and continuously differentiable. { In this paper, we will consider the following parametric form

+see Subsection~\ref{subsubsec_OU} for a discussion on this.} \item Second, the detrended and deseasonalised temperature process $(\tilde{T}_t)_{t \geq 0}$ follows a mean-reverting process which enables to include memory effects into the model.
+The parameter $\kappa$ tunes the mean-reversion speed. \item Third, the volatility of the $(\tilde{T}_t)_{t \geq 0}$ process {denoted} $(\zeta_t)_{t \geq 0}$ follows a Cox-Ingersoll-Ross (CIR) process~\cite{cox1985interest} {with time-dependent parameters~\cite{HW90}}.
+The process $(\zeta_t)_{t \geq 0}$ includes a seasonal deterministic component $\sigma^2(\cdot)$ which is supposed deterministic, bounded, continuously differentiable and nonnegative, so that the process $\zeta$ {is well defined and} remains nonnegative {if $\zeta_0\ge 0$}. {In this paper, we will the following parametric form for $\sigma^2$: }The parameter $K$ tunes the mean-reversion of the volatility process and $\eta$ corresponds to the volatility of the volatility. \end{itemize} { Here and through the paper, we note $f(t)$ (time $t\ge 0$ in parenthesis) a deterministic function and $F_t$ (time in index) a stochastic process.}